 - Legal Aid Ontario (LAO).
 If your income is low enough, LAO pays for a lawyer to help with your case.
 LAO also offers other services such as a telephone information and referral service, free consultations with a lawyer if you have experienced domestic violence, and various in person centres and services.

 - Community Legal Clinics (CLCs): Some CLCs across Ontario give free legal help or advice on family law issues to people who have low incomes.

 - Justice Net: This is a not-for-profit that helps people in Ontario whose income is too high to get legal aid and too low to afford standard legal fees.
 They offer services for a fee based on income.

 - Alternative Dispute Resolution: Some family law professionals use alternative dispute resolution (ADR) processes such as mediation and arbitration to help couples resolve their issues.
 A family law professional is a neutral person trained in helping people reach an agreement without going to court.
 Deciding which process is best for you depends on the facts of your situation and what you want.
-For example, a mediator doesn't make decisions for you, but an arbitrator does.

 You can also try calling the lawyer offices in your area and see if they offer a free consultation on family law matters.

 Legal advice and legal information

 A lawyer has special training that allows them to give legal advice.
 Legal advice means that a lawyer can explain what the law says and how it applies to your specific legal problem.

 Even if you can't afford a lawyer, it is important to try to get legal information.
 Legal information is general information that can help you understand your legal rights, how the legal process works, and how to get more help.